WFCD/Mod-Detection-Tools/README.md

 ##Tess4J?
 Tess4J is a Java library that uses the Tesseract OCR engine to read text from images.
-You can install it by following these steps:

-1. [Download](https://sourceforge.net/projects/tess4j/) and extract Tess4J
-2. Add the Tess4J jar (located in the dists folder) to Libraries in your IDE
-3. ...
-4. Profit!!

 ## Important Information
 I'm new to JavaFx (been a backend Java dev for a long time) so there may be parts of JavaFX which breaches the acceptable '[wtf](https://s-media-cache-ak0.pinimg.com/236x/ff/68/a5/ff68a5a9d71c3eea9ae4f9e8fed469d1.jpg)' code review scale.